 Living with the symptoms of serious or chronic illness can be challenging.
-Journeys Advanced Illness Management is specialized medical care for people with serious illnesses.
+Journeys Advanced Illness Management is palliative care or specialized medical care for people with serious illnesses.
 This type of care is focused on providing patients with relief from the symptoms, pain and stress of a serious illness.
 It is designed for individuals who are not ready for hospice care, but who may benefit from extra support, avoiding frequent hospitalizations and trips to the Emergency Room.

 Journeys Advanced Illness Management serves individuals with serious or chronic illness such as

 - Congestive heart failure (CHF)

 - Age-related frailty

 The goal is to improve quality of life for both the patient and the family.
 Advanced Illness Management is provided by a team of doctors, nurses, and other specialists who work with a patient’s other doctors to provide an extra layer of support.
 Advanced Illness Management can be provided together with curative treatment.

 Advanced Illness Management treats the whole person, not just the body part or the illness.
 We help with recommendations on how to have the best possible quality of life, how to manage the symptoms of the illness and how to coordinate care with other physicians and providers.